ge0ff/CRNInitialsImageView/README.md

 ## Installation

-Simply add the files in the `CRNInitialsImageView.h` and `CRNInitialsImageView.m` to your project.
+Simply add the files `CRNInitialsImageView.h` and `CRNInitialsImageView.m` to your project.